 - I use a pork loin roast because it is lean and tender.
 A pork tenderloin or pork butt can be substituted.
 I would only cook the pork tenderloin for 4 hours on high and the pork butt can be cooked up to 10 hours on low in your slow cooker.

-- This Apple Pork Roast is great leftover on sandwiches–or even as Pork Loin Sandwiches with Brussel Sprout Slaw.
+- This Apple Pork Roast is great leftover on sandwiches–or even as Shredded Pork Sandwiches.

 - Crock Pot Pork and Sauerkraut